-The Group has many years of experience in the natural graphite industry, and has been adhering to the philosophy of "Enhancing strength for steady development and strengthening capability for innovation".
+The Group has over 20 years of experience in the natural graphite industry, and has been adhering to the philosophy of "Enhancing strength for steady development and strengthening capability for innovation".
 Over the years, we continue to enhance innovation-oriented development through collaborating with a number of renowned institutions and research institutes in China to underpin the strength for our product research and development in various completed key scientific research projects.

-As at 31 December 2023, the Group owned over 90 patents.
 In the natural graphite industry, the Group actively positions itself at the forefront of development by leading technological innovation, and developed short-flow beneficiation process for graphite with the application of flotation column technique, process for processing graphene with micronized graphite and fluorine-free purification process.
-In 2023, considering the overall late commencement of work in the industry, the Group rose to the occasion by increasing research and development efforts and continuing to refine products and improve processes.

-Facing the new journey into the future, the Group will deepen the implementation of its "innovation-driven development" strategy, continuously explore the field of natural graphite anodes, forge high value-added products in response to the needs of the industry, and continue to strengthen its core competitiveness.
+Facing the changes in the industry, the Group will deepen the implementation of its "innovation-driven development" strategy, continuously explore the field of natural graphite anodes, forge high value-added products in response to the needs of the industry, and continue to enhance its core competitiveness.